-The oranda goldfish is one of the bright and attractive representatives of aquarium goldfish, native to China.
-The first mention dates back to the end of the 16th century.
-But there are reports that in Japan this fish was known as early as the 15th century.
+The oranda goldfish is one of the most striking and attractive representatives of fancy goldfish, originating from China.
+First mentions date back to the late 16th century, though some sources suggest the fish was known in Japan as early as the 15th century.
+In China, the oranda is called “water flower” for its grace and beauty.

 Queen of aquarium Goldfish